ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/stress-test-june-2020.md

 - Error rate includes any HTTP status codes in the 400 and 500 range (neither are expected)
 - The 99th percentile timings are the load balancer response times reported in Stackdriver

-## Errors and Filures
+## Errors and Failures

 - The total number of failures as reported by Locust across all requests was 11,142.
-This corrolaates with the errors we see in the loadbaalancer and application logs and are detailed below
+This correlates with the errors we see in the load balancer and application logs and are detailed below
-- 500 errors x 8 reported by the loadbalancer and applicartion logs, all for the `/anyone-else-driving-question` (seen across 7 separate pods)
+- 500 errors x 8 reported by the load balancer and application logs, all for the `/anyone-else-driving-question` (seen across 7 separate pods)

         File '/runner/app/forms/questionnaire_form.py', line 405, in generate_form
               form_data = _clear_detail_answer_field(form_data, question_schema)